MicrosoftDocs/azure-devops-docs/docs/pipelines/troubleshooting/troubleshoot-start.md

     In this example, the concurrent job limit is one, with one job running and one queued up.
 When all agents are busy running jobs, as in this example, the following message is displayed when additional jobs are queued: `The agent request is not running because all potential agents are running other requests.
 Current position in queue: 1`.
 In this example the job is next in the queue so its position is one.

-## Your job may be waiting for approval
+## Your job might be waiting for approval

-Your pipeline may not move to the next stage because it is waiting on approval.
+Your pipeline might not move to the next stage because it's waiting on approval.
 For more information, see [Define approvals and checks](../process/approvals.md).

 ## All available agents are in use

-Jobs may wait if all your agents are currently busy.
+Jobs might wait if all your agents are currently busy.
 To check your agents:
 1. Navigate to `https://dev.azure.com/{org}/_settings/agentpools`
 2. Select the agent pool to check, in this example **FabrikamPool**, and choose **Agents**.